Lebweuh/Captcha-PHP/README.md

 Notes To User:
 - Always Rate-Limit The Client To Prevent Abuse
 - Never Trust The Client For Obvious Reasons
-- Do Not Forget To Sanitize Inputs Before Processing
+- Do Not Forget To Sanitize Inputs Before Processing <br />

 ## **CUSTOMIZATION**
 You Can Custoomiza Whatever You Want Based On Your Needs.
 Code Is Self-Explaining Though But Just Filling The README.md You Know.